WordPress

 • You want the fastest setup (under 2 minutes)

-• You prefer using shortcodes or blocks
+• You prefer using shortcodes or Gutenberg blocks

 • You're not comfortable with HTML/CSS

-• You want automatic form updates
+• You want automatic plugin updates via WordPress

 • You're using multiple waitlists on one site

-• You want the simplest maintenance
+• You want the simplest ongoing maintenance

 Step-by-Step Guide